kedro-org/kedro/docs/source/hooks/hooks_examples.md

 ```

-To apply the changes once you have implemented a new hook, you need to register it, as described in [the hooks documentation](hooks.md#registering-your-hook-implementations-with-kedro), and then run Kedro.
+To apply the changes once you have implemented a new hook, you must register it, as described in [the hooks documentation](hooks.md#registering-your-hook-implementations-with-kedro), and then run Kedro.